calve/VSE/README.md

-# VSE
+# Simple OCP Write and Read Transfer

-This projects illustrate a simple read-write transfer between a CPU and a RAM, implementing the Open Core Protocol.
+This projects illustrate a simple read-write transfer between a processor and a memory, implementing the Open Core Protocol (OCP).

-The following signals are used :
+The following OCP signals are used :

   - Clk
   - MCmd